atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 i
 }
 Still Lady lumley’t pride kept her from yielding to the inclinations of Sir Thomas, and her daughters,, with whom she Sat down to a joyless parti quarri.
-After having pouted and. fretted away the dullest of all dull evenings, at the j card table — though the weather was So i very inviting,, either for riding or walking, that few. people, neither blind nor lame, could have resisted the desire of enjoying it abroad — she consented to let ' the creatures come : she could not, however, be prevailed on to Suffer a card to be written to inform them of the honour ..." she I z'
+After having pouted and. fretted away the dullest of all dull evenings, at the j card table --though the weather was So i very inviting,, either for riding or walking, that few. people, neither blind nor lame, could have resisted the desire of enjoying it abroad --she consented to let ' the creatures come : she could not, however, be prevailed on to Suffer a card to be written to inform them of the honour ..." she I z'